 Your first night in Iceland will be spent in the city of Reykjavík.

-On the second day, head out of the city and make your way to the many sights of the one and only Golden Circle.
+After this, you'll head out of the city and make your way to the many sights of the one and only Golden Circle.
 The first stop is Þingvellir National Park, a UNESCO World Heritage Site of great historical and geographical value.

 The park lies in a continental rift and boasts of incredible landscapes.
 It is also where the first Icelandic Parliament, Alþingi, was founded.
 If you're up for getting a little wet, you can add a snorkelling tour in the crystal clear waters of the Silfra Fissure; frequently voted as one of the top diving sites in the world.